MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-telemetry.md

 In these instances, you can configure the telemetry level sent to Microsoft by using registry settings predeployment or using the Telemetry Endpoints postdeployment.

 ### Set telemetry level in the Windows registry
-The Windows Registry Editor is used to manually set the telemetry level on the physical host computer prior to deploying Azure Stack.
+The Windows Registry Editor is used to manually set the telemetry level on the physical host computer before deploying Azure Stack.
 If a management policy already exists, such as Group Policy, it overrides this registry setting.

 Before deploying Azure Stack on the ASDK host, boot into the CloudBuilder.vhdx and run the following script in an elevated PowerShell window: